michaeljolley/michaeljolley.github.io/content/blog/2021/using-polywork-to-break-unconscious-biases/index.md

 ---
-date: 2021-07-19
+date: 2021-07-18
-title: "Using Polywork to Break My Unconscious Biases"
+title: 'Using Polywork to Break My Unconscious Biases'
-cover:
+cover: ./cover.png
+ograph: ./ograph.png
 slug: using-polywork-to-break-unconscious-biases
-banner_image_alt:
+banner_image_alt: Preview of Polywork multiverse screen with the Polywork logo overlayed.
 description: How I use Polywork to break unconscious biases in the content creators I follow on social platforms.
 tags: [polywork, diversity, inclusion]
 ---